apache/accumulo-website/_posts/blog/2019-09-17-erasure-coding.md

 found [here](https://hadoop.apache.org/docs/r3.2.0/hadoop-project-dist/hadoop-hdfs/HDFSErasureCoding.html).
 EC behaves much like RAID 5 or 6...for *k* blocks of data, *m* blocks of parity data are generated, from which the original data can be recovered in the event of disk or node failures (erasures, in EC parlance).
-A typical EC scheme to use is Reed-Solomon 6-3, where 6 blocks of data produce 3 blocks of parity, an overhead of only 50%.
-In addition to the factor of 2 increase in available disk space, RS-6-3 is also more fault tolerant...a loss of 3 data blocks can be tolerated, compared to triple replication where only two blocks can be lost.
+A typical EC scheme is Reed-Solomon 6-3, where 6 data blocks produce 3 parity blocks, an overhead of only 50%.
+In addition to doubling the available disk space, RS-6-3 is also more fault tolerant...a loss of 3 data blocks can be tolerated, where triple replication can only lose two blocks.

 More storage, better resiliency, so what's the catch?
-One concern with using EC is the time spent calculating the parity blocks.
-Unlike the default replication write path, where a client writes a block, and then the DataNodes take care of replicating the data, an EC HDFS client is responsible for computing the parity and sending that to the DataNodes.
+One concern is the time spent calculating the parity blocks.
+Unlike replication , where a client writes a block, and then the DataNodes replicate the data, an EC HDFS client is responsible for computing the parity and sending that to the DataNodes.
 This increases the CPU and network load on the client.
-The CPU hit can be mitigated through the use of the Intel ISA-L library, but only on CPUs that support the AVX or AVX2 instruction sets.
+The CPU hit can be mitigated by using Intels ISA-L library, but only on CPUs that support AVX or AVX2 instructions.
 (See [EC Myths] and [EC Introduction] for some interesting claims).
 In addition, unlike the serial replication I/O path, the EC I/O path is parallel providing greater throughput.
-In our testing, we've found that sequential writes to an EC encoded directory can be as much as 3 times faster than to a directory with replication, and reads are up to 2 times faster.
+In our testing, sequential writes to an EC directory were as much as 3 times faster than a replication directory , and reads were up to 2 times faster.

-Another side effect of EC is the loss of data locality.
+Another side effect of EC is loss of data locality.
 For performance reasons, EC data blocks are striped, so multiple DataNodes must be contacted to read a single block of data.
-For large sequential reads this doesn't appear to be much of a problem, but it can be an issue for small random lookups.
-For the latter case, we've found that using RS 6-3 with 64KB stripes can mitigate some of the random lookup pain without compromising sequential read/write performance.
+For large sequential reads this is not a problem, but it can be an issue for small random lookups.
+For the latter case, using RS 6-3 with 64KB stripes mitigates some of the random lookup pain without compromising sequential read/write performance.

 #### Important Warning

 Before continuing, an important caveat;  the current implementation of EC on Hadoop supports neither hsync nor hflush.
 Both of these operations are silent no-ops (EC [limitations]).
-We discovered this the hard way when a power loss in our data center resulted in the corruption of our write-ahead logs, which were stored in an erasure coded directory.
-If you plan to use EC with your Accumulo instance, be sure that at the very least your WAL directory is using replication.
+We discovered this the hard way when a data center power loss resulted in write-ahead log corruption, which were stored in an EC directory.
+To avoid this problem ensure all WAL directories use replication.
 It's probably a good idea to keep the accumulo namespace replicated as well, but we have no evidence to back up that assertion.
 As with all things, don't test on production data.

 ### EC Performance

-To test the performance of EC, we created a series of clusters on AWS.
+To test EC performance, we created a series of clusters on AWS.
 Our Accumulo stack consisted of Hadoop 3.1.1 built with the Intel ISA-L library enabled, Zookeeper 3.4.13, and Accumulo 1.9.3 configured to work with Hadoop 3 (we did our testing before the official release of Accumulo 2.0).
-The encoding policy is set on a per-directory basis using the [hdfs] command-line tool.
-To set the encoding policy for an Accumulo table, you must first find the table ID (for instance using the Accumulo shell's "table -l" command), and then from the command line set the policy for the corresponding directory under /accumulo/tables.
+The encoding policy is set per-directory using the [hdfs] command-line tool.
+To set the encoding policy for an Accumulo table, first find the table ID (for instance using the Accumulo shell's "table -l" command), and then from the command line set the policy for the corresponding directory under /accumulo/tables.
 Note that changing the policy on a directory will set the policy for child directories, but will not change any files contained within.
 To change the policy on an existing